Javaabu/translatable/docs/intro.md

 };
 ```

-:::danger

-This function is not currently implemented but is in the plans at this moment.
+:::info

-> We also provide a `DBTranslatableSchema::revert($table)` function to put in the `down` function, this isn't necessary but it's good to have.
+We also provide a `DBTranslatableSchema::revert($table)` function to put in the `down` function, this isn't necessary but it's good to have.

 :::

+---

 And then all you need to do is add the `Translatable` implementation using the `IsDbTranslatable` or `IsJsonTranslatable` trait.